 The conversation about Depakote tapering is from the perspective of it being a mood stabilizer.
 We are not suggesting that the same methods be administered to a person with a seizure disorder.

 For persons with a seizure disorder, we cannot give viable guidance as your situation will need to be designed directly with your prescriber.
-And regardless of the reasons why Depakote was prescribed, the below is only given so as to share with your prescriber, not to act on without support.
+And regardless of the reasons why Depakote was prescribed, the below is only given so as to share with your prescriber, and most definitely not to act on without support.

 If an inpatient setting is not available, find a prescriber to work with who is familiar with tapering protocols for Depakote, and who is supportive of your desire to taper.
 An unsupported taper is likely to go off the rails.